yosang/microservice-architecture-pattern/readme.md

 ### API Gateway

-Infrastructure focused, no business logic, only communication towards the **Backend-For-Frontend**.
+Infrastructure focused, no business logic, protects and serves the bff's with requests from clients.

 #### Responsibilities:

 - Authentication / Authorization (JWT) enforcement.
 - Rate limiting / throttling.
-  - Configured with `1 min` window between each request and limited to `100 requests` each TCP client
+  - Configured with `1 min` window between each request and limited to `100 requests` each TCP client.
   - A simple test with `autocannon` configured with `--connections 5`, `--duration 15` and `--maxOverallRequests 250` shows the rate limiter blocking 100 of those requests: `100 2xx responses, 150 non 2xx responses`.
 - Request routing.
 - Basic request/response logging.
 - Versioning (`/v1`, `/v2`...).

-##### Infrastructure Logic

-Routes requests from clients to the correct BFF

 ##### Endpoints

-- GET /api/v1/web/catalog/\*\* - Catalog BFF for desktop
+- GET /api/v1/web/products - Routes request to Products Catalog BFF for desktop clients
-- GET /api/v1/mobile/catalog/\*\* - Catalog BFF for mobile
+- GET /api/v1/mobile/products - Routes request to Products Catalog BFF for mobile clients

-### Backend-for-frontend
+### Backend-for-frontends

-Business logic focused, adapts and transforms required data from microservices to the frontend.
+Business logic focused, adapts and transforms data from microservices to the frontend.

 #### Responsibilities:

-- Call microservices in parallel style.
+- Call their targeted microservices in parallel style.
 - Aggregate responses.
 - Shape data for the frontend.
 - Hide backend service details.